 Fiber optic cables transmit data in the form of light particles.
 Optical fibers are thin strands of flexible glass, these strands are bundled together to create the core – where the data is transmitted through.

 The core is surrounded by a layer called the cladding.
-The cladding have a lower refractive index, causing the light signals to reflect inside the core.
+The cladding has a lower refractive index, causing the light signals to reflect inside the core.

 Core – The glass fiber where the light signals are transmitted through.